misiektoja/spotify_monitor/docs/usage.md

 Save the profile to compare as `LASTFM_USERNAME` in the scrobble health config or pass `--lastfm-username` for one run.
 Use `--config-file` when you want to select another saved scrobble health configuration.

 No config or dotenv file is required.
-With the API key and cookie already available as environment variables, select only the mode and profile:
+With `LASTFM_API_KEY`, `SPOTIFY_SCROBBLE_CLIENT_ID` and `SPOTIFY_SCROBBLE_REFRESH_TOKEN` already available as environment variables, select only the mode and profile:

 ```sh
 spotify_monitor --monitor-mode scrobble_health --lastfm-username LASTFM_USERNAME
 ```

-You can pass the credentials with `--lastfm-api-key` and `--spotify-dc-cookie` instead.
-The values may remain visible in shell history or process listings.
+You can pass the credentials with `--lastfm-api-key`, `--scrobble-client-id` and `--scrobble-refresh-token` instead.
+Use `--scrobble-redirect-uri` when the app does not register the default `http://127.0.0.1:8888/callback`.
+Private values may remain visible in shell history or process listings.

 To run Friend Activity with a scrobble health config, select Friend Activity and provide a Spotify target if `TARGET_USER_URI_ID` is not saved: